Quitzu/Evaluation-of-ORB-SLAM3-for-Real-Time-Monocular-Applications/README.md

 ---

 ## Results (Example)
-The main tests were made in this 3.5 x 7.5 m large testing room.
-The test video for the upcoming pictures was 45 seconds long and was a slow walk through the corridor a turn and a slow walk back.
-The video started and ended at the door on the right and was done with normal lighting.
+The primary experiments were conducted in a testing room measuring 3.5 × 7.5 meters.
+The test video corresponding to the subsequent figures was 45 seconds in duration and consisted of a slow walk along the corridor, a turn, and a slow return.
+The video commenced and concluded at the door on the right-hand side and was recorded under standard lighting conditions.
 ![main](https://github.com/Quitzu/Evaluation-of-ORB-SLAM3-for-Real-Time-Monocular-Applications/blob/main/bild_flur.jpg)
-The first test was done with the original resolution of 1440x1920.
+The first experiment was done with the original resolution of 1440x1920 pixels.
 The tracking went pretty well and precise, as you can clearly see straight outlines and a good representation of the whole corridor.
 But it's aswell not perfect, there are a couple of outliers in the map and some rather clear spots.
 The algorithm took 90 seconds for processing, which is far from real-time!
 ![high](https://github.com/Quitzu/Evaluation-of-ORB-SLAM3-for-Real-Time-Monocular-Applications/blob/main/map_flur_1440.png)
-The second test with a medium resolution of 720x960.
-I had to tweek the ORB-features for this one a little bit, it takes more and worse Keypoints, as it would otherwise lose track at some point.
+The second experiment utilized a medium resolution of 720x960 pixels.
+I had to tweek the ORB-features for this one a little bit, resulting in a greater number of, but lower-quality, keypoints; as it would otherwise lose track at some point.
 As shown in the next picture the tracking wasn't bad either, there are a couple more outliers and the outlines aren't as straight anymore, but the trajectory looks almost the same.
 With the algorithm only taking 48 seconds this could reach real-time with some more tweaking.
 ![low](https://github.com/Quitzu/Evaluation-of-ORB-SLAM3-for-Real-Time-Monocular-Applications/blob/main/map_flur_720.png)

 | Resolution | Avg.
 Tracking Time | Tracking Stability |